nezdec/Knowledge-Game/README.md

 - Delay of 5 seconds before game resets, encoraging players to increase their score.

 Inputs:
-- Left button
+- Left button (A) left button for false
-- Right button
+- Right button (B) right button for true

 Outputs:
-Questions
+- Questions
-LEDs
+- LEDs (green when correct, red for incorrect)
-Sound
+- Sound (melody plays at end of game to signify end)